ctb/titus-blog/src/2018-rumen-metagenome-in-brief.md

 ### Q: How were the Nanopore assembled genomes affected by the shallower coverage of the Nanopore data?

-One of the samples was sequenced with both Illumina and Nanopore, with a MinION.
-The Nanopore generated 11.4 Gbp of data with a read N50 of 11kb and mean read length of 6kb.
-The amount of data generated that sample with Illumina was not directly stated in the results, but it's probably in the 30 Gbp range (100m 2x150 bp reads).
+One of the samples was sequenced with both Illumina and a Nanopore MinION.
+The MinION generated 11.4 Gbp of data with a read N50 of 11kb and mean read length of 6kb.
+The amount of data generated for that sample with Illumina was not directly stated in the text of the paper, but it's probably in the 30 Gbp range (100m 2x150 bp reads).

-What I can't tell from my first read of the paper is exactly how the Illumina and Nanopore data compared.
+What I can't tell from my first read of the paper is exactly how the Illumina and Nanopore data compared in terms of overlap.

-While the Nanopore assembled contigs are (much) longer than the Illumina assembled contigs, I would bet that the Illumina data covers most of the Nanopore data and also a lot more.
+So, while the Nanopore assembled contigs are (much) longer than the Illumina assembled contigs, I would bet that the Illumina data covers most of the Nanopore data and also recovers a lot more sequence, including strain variation in the Nanopore genomes.
+I'd love to understand this better!

+(Which actually points to the interesting thought that maybe polishing metagenome-assembled microbial genomes will need new strain-aware methods!)

 ### Q: When can we stop using Illumina and start using Nanopore data alone??

-I didn't reach a good understanding here, but as I understand it from my first read, Illumina data is not only (much) more cost effective but also quite important for correcting the Nanopore data.
+I didn't reach a good understanding here, but as I understand it from my first read, Illumina data is (much) more cost effective and is also quite important for correcting the Nanopore data.

-Two points:
+Two specific points that I took from this paper:

 * the raw Canu assemblies of the Nanopore data were quite inaccurate on per-base level and had to be corrected with Illumina data;
-* Each Illumina sample probably cost about $500, while the MinION sample probably cost about $2000-3000 (and was not as easy to multiplex).
+* Each Illumina sample probably cost about $500, while the MinION sample probably cost about $2000-3000 (and was not as easy to multiplex, so, probably needed increased labor costs too).

-So my hot take answer is: we're not quite at the point where you can generate scads of Nanopore data for the same cost as Illumina (especially including handling.prep costs), but we're probably within an order of magnitude in cost.
+So my hot take answer is: we're not quite at the point where you can generate scads of Nanopore data for the same cost as Illumina (especially including handling & prep costs), but we're probably within an order of magnitude in cost.
+Exciting!

 But the likely medium-term answer is that we will need both kinds of data for the foreseeable future: Nanopore to generate long contigs, Illumina to get high quality base calls.

 --titus